 Gray hair mainly occurs because we are getting older, even if we still like to think we’re twenty-nine.
 Genes play a big role in determining just when the gray hair will hit, though other factors like stress do play a role too and can cause your hair to fall out.

 There are a few ways you can handle your gray hair.
 The easiest would be to do nothing and embrace the new beautiful stage you’ve entered and go all-natural gray.
 For many women, they just aren’t ready for the gray (even if they look fabulous!).
 If you decide to start coloring your hair, keep in mind that the Keranique Color Boost Shampoo and Conditioner is out there.
-This it’s all the hair and scalp-loving goodness of Keranique with the added protection from True Tone Technology that color-treated hair needs.
+This has all the hair and scalp-loving goodness of Keranique with the added protection from True Tone Technology that color-treated hair needs.

 This article is not intended to treat any disease or offer a substitution for professional medical advice.